• Skip to primary navigation

 Ingredients

-• 1 premade pizza crust - whole wheat
+• 1 100% whole wheat premade pizza crust

-• Wash hands, vegetables, and clean cooking area.
+• Wash hands, produce, and clean your cooking area.

 • Preheat oven to 400°F.

-• Remove crust from package and place on the baking sheet.
+• Remove crust from package and place on baking sheet.

-• Bake in a preheated oven for 8-12 minutes or until cheese in the center is melted and the crust is golden brown.
+• For a crispier crust, place directly on oven rack, not baking sheet.
+Bake in a preheated 400°F oven for 8-12 minutes or until cheese in the center is melted and the crust is golden brown.

 • Carefully remove from oven and let it stand for 5 minutes before serving.